 The best way to deal with it is to get yourself to see your doctor right away and then stick with the medical treatment they prescribe.
 Also make sure to take care of yourself and surround yourself with people who love you.

-You, like millions of other women, can have a full and happy life living with clinical depression.
+You, like millions of other women, can have a full and happy life living with chemical depression.
 All you need to do is to pick up the phone and call your doctor.

 Do it TODAY!